Run Library¶

 procedure withrunner_cfg

-procedure which will force the simulation to a stop.Since the call to
+procedure which will perform some housekeeping activities and then force the simulation to a stop.Since the call to

 test_runner_cleanup

-ends the simulation you’ll need to execute your test code before that.
-You can put the test code directly betweentest_runner_setup
+ends the simulation, you must execute your test code before that.
+You can either place the test code directly betweentest_runner_setup

 andtest_runner_cleanup

-or you can simply use that region to trigger and wait for test activities performed elsewhere (for example in other processes) or you can mix those strategies.
-In this case the test code is in the same process and it uses thecheck_equal
+or you can use that region to trigger and wait for test activities performed externally (for example in a different process).
+Alternately, you can combine the two strategies.
+In this case, the test code is within the same process and use thecheck_equal

 procedure from the check library.

-Running this testbench using PR will result in something like this
+Running this testbench using PR will result in the following output (or similar):

 > python run.py